josephvoss/website-source/content/post/Workers-Image-Gallery/index.md

 ---

-Earlier this month I adopted an adorable puppy, so I wanted an easy way to share photos of him (tl;dr skip [here][Luca]) without relying on social media.
+Earlier this month I adopted an adorable puppy, so I wanted an easy way to share photos of him (for puppy picks just skip [here][Luca]) without relying on social media.
 From working at Cloudflare I've been exposed to all the features available on our developer platform, and this felt like a perfect opportunity to play around and set something up (other than this blog).
 Note to any of my co-workers or anyone familiar with Typescript, I don't know what I'm doing and I'm sorry 😀

 ## Image viewer

 This was shockingly easy.
-These images will be stored in an [R2][R2] bucket on the free plan, so we just need to have a site that will:
+These images will be stored in an [R2] bucket on the free plan, so we just need to have a site that will:

 * Fetch all the images in the bucket